rwilliams/jrubywiki/Truffle.md

 Running With Graal
 ===============

-The Truffle backend will run on any Java 7+ JVM, but it will only JIT and optimize when running on top of a Graal-enabled build of OpenJDK.
-You can get both a JRuby 9000 development build and Graal via ruby-build.
+The Truffle backend will run on any Java 7+ JVM, but it will only compile and optimise Ruby code when running on top of a Graal-enabled build of OpenJDK.
+You can get both a JRuby 9000 development build and Graal via ruby-build:

     rbenv install jruby-9000+graal-dev